 Pre-Cleaning Vegetables?

-There is a big debate about whether veggies can be cleaned before going in your root cellar, or whether they need to remain dirty.
+There is a big debate about whether veggies can be cleaned before entering your root cellar or need to remain dirty.

 In general, you should NOT wash vegetables before cellaring them.
 The dirt on the veggies helps them retain their moisture.

 However, some people like to clean them before cellaring for convenience.
-If you do decide wash them, you’ll need to make sure they are completely dry before storing them.
-You’ll still have to clean them again after taking them out of storage, but there won’t be huge amounts of dirt to scrub off or getting tracked into your home.
+If you decide to wash them, you’ll need to ensure they are completely dry before storing them.
+After taking them out of storage, you’ll still have to clean them again, but there won’t be huge amounts of dirt to scrub off or get tracked into your home.

 Filler Materials in Storage Containers (Sand, Hay, etc.)